wcgordon1/lamplighter/manuscript/active/ch6_Parts_and_Promises.md

 "Don't know.
 Maybe.
 But it wouldn't be about the craft anymore, just about moving inventory and hitting quotas."
 Tamsin picked up another clapper wedge blank and turned it over in her hands.
 "This is what I know, what I'm good at.
 But being good at something doesn't always pay the bills."

 The admission hung in the air between them.
-Ivy found herself thinking about her own uncertain situation—staying with June, learning the Warden work, trying to find her place in a city that still felt foreign.
+Ivy found herself thinking about her own uncertain situation: staying with June, learning the Warden work, trying to find her place in a city that still felt foreign.
 At least she had the luxury of uncertainty.
 Tamsin was watching her family's legacy balanced on a knife's edge.

 "There might be other opportunities," Ivy said.
 "With the Warden work, I mean.
 Ms. Kestrel mentioned that the city is starting to recognize the value of what you all do."